dwcoates/org-notes/README.md

 selected note and heading context of point will each have links added to each other's respective LINKS drawer.

+By default, `org-notes-helm-link-notes` will prompt for a note to be added to the link, which will be inserted just under it inside of the link drawer.
+Such notes can be used to clarify why certain notes are related.

 `helm-execute-persistent-action`, bound to `C-z` by default, can be used to display the currently selected org-note when in `org-notes--helm-find`, which is used by `org-notes-goto` and `org-notes-helm-link-notes`.